High-Fidelity Data-Driven Dynamics Model for Reinforcement Learning-based Control in HL-3 Tokamak

 \subsubsection{Dynamics Model-based Training}

 We utilize the trained dynamics model as the interaction environment, through which the RL agent explores suitable actions to achieve the desired plasma current and shape.
-Specifically, as the HL-3 tokamak is a preliminarily established device and initiates the very first-round global open campaign this year, a significant number of discharge shots have been scheduled for international joint physical experiments.
+Specifically, as the HL-3 tokamak is a preliminarily established device and initiates the global open campaigns in 2024 and 2025, a significant number of discharge shots have been scheduled for international joint physical experiments.
 Consequently, the proposal for RL-based control has to share discharges with other experiments.
+The choice of shot \#6226 for target tracking is also motivated by the potential to maximize RL’s takeover opportunities, considering the frequent use of similar shot templates in planned experiments on the HL-3 tokamak.
+As highlighted in Fig. \ref{fig:RL delta control results}, the promising outcomes underscore the inherent generalization capability, which suggests robust applicability to a variety of other discharge templates.
 In addition, given the potential uncertainty in freshly deploying RL-based control on HL-3, the early phase of a discharge, prior to $1500$ ms, is primarily allocated to other physics experiments.
 Therefore, during training, RL assumes the $1$-kHz control since the $1500$ ms of the discharge, and the initial observations $\boldsymbol{o}$ are synchronized with those of shot \#6226, ensuring a smooth transition between PID control and RL control.
 Furthermore, we take episodic training from $1500$ ms to $2000$ ms of the discharge.
-Without loss of generality, at each time step $t$, the RL agent determines an action $\boldsymbol{a}_t$ according to the state $\boldsymbol{s}_{t}$, while the dynamics model yields next-step plasma current as well as the six shape and position parameters $\boldsymbol{o}_{t+1}$ based on $\boldsymbol{s}_{t}$ and $\boldsymbol{a}_t$.
+Without loss of generality, at each time step $t$, the RL agent determines an action $\mathbf{a}_t$ according to the state $\mathbf{s}_{t}$, while the dynamics model yields next-step plasma current as well as the six shape and position parameters $\mathbf{o}_{t+1}$ based on $\mathbf{s}_{t}$ and $\mathbf{a}_t$.